Cassie Newman: Storylines

 Cassie was born in 1991, when her then sixteen-year-old mother Sharon Collins (Sharon Case) was pressured to sleep with her high school boyfriend, Frank Barritt (Phil Dozois), which she did.
 Sharon gave the child up for adoption, as she and her mother were financially struggling, and Frank wanted nothing to do with the child.
 Three years later, in 1994, Sharon moves to Genoa City, where she meets and eventually marries Nicholas Newman (Joshua Morrow), son of wealthy business tycoon Victor Newman (Eric Braeden).

-In 1997, Sharon and Nick's newborn son, Noah Newman (Robert Adamson) becomes ill and it is believed that he may die.
+In 1997, Sharon and Nick's newborn son, Noah Newman (Rory Gibson) becomes ill and it is believed that he may die.
 As a result, Sharon's best friend Grace Turner (Josie Davis, replaced mid-storyline by Jennifer Gareis) tracks down the baby Sharon gave up for adoption, Cassie, who had been adopted by a woman named Alice Johnson (Tamara Clatterbuck).
 However, Alice abandoned Cassie, and her frail, elderly mother Millie ended up caring for her.
 Millie reluctantly allows Grace to bring Cassie to Genoa City.
 When Noah survives, Grace decides to keep Cassie, wanting to raise the six-year-old with her boyfriend Tony Viscardi (Nick Scotti).
 Sharon meets Cassie, unaware that she is her daughter.
 A year later, Sharon learns the truth about Cassie being her daughter.
 In the process, Grace attempted to run away with Cassie, but her plans are foiled.
 Cassie is soon adopted by Sharon and Nick.
 At age eleven, Cassie almost drowns in a frozen pond.

 In 2003, Frank Barritt shows up in town, surprising Sharon and Cassie at Fenmore's Boutique, without divulging to Cassie who he is.
 Cassie and Frank share another encounter at Crimson Lights.
 Frank, having read about her near-death in the pond, wants to form a relationship with his daughter.
 Nick warns Frank to stay away, and Sharon simply tells Cassie that Frank is someone from her past.
 Later, Cameron Kirsten (Linden Ashby) murders Frank and frames Sharon.
 At the time of his death, Frank had plans to look into his parental rights with Cassie.
 Nick and Sharon tell Cassie that Frank was her father, and the prospect of never knowing her biological father devastates her.